herveaurel/HomeAssistant/README.md

 - The tab is configured with View Type: Horizontal (layout-card) / width: 350 / max_cols: 4
 - A "vertical stack" column is nested within a card with "type: custom:layout-card" / "layout_type: masonry" / and has Layout options "width: 280"

+I recommend that you install and use my themes for perfect optimization of my codes.
+If you prefer to use other themes, copy the "Additions for my lovelace" part into your favorite theme. then copying the button card templates.
-I recommend installing mrs themes, then copying the button card templates, and then starting to copy pieces of Lovelace.
+And then starting to copy pieces of Lovelace.

 -----